 These practices are illegal, whether or not the company is acting out of negative bias against women.
 If a company refuses to promote a woman to management, it doesn’t matter whether the company believes women can’t exercise authority, believes women will be happier in positions with shorter hours and fewer responsibilities, or believes that other employees won’t defer to a woman.

-Some companies have tried to defend against sex discrimination charges by claiming that they were only reflecting the larger culture: In other words, the company claims that it does not hold sexist attitudes, but that it must honor the wishes of a sexist public.
-(A number of these cases came up against airlines, which claimed that it was powerless to hire flight attendants who were older or male in the face of a flying public that expected beautiful young female stewardesses.)
+Some companies have tried to defend against sex discrimination charges by claiming that they were only reflecting the larger culture.
+In other words, the company claims that it does not hold sexist attitudes, but that it must honor the wishes of a sexist public.
+(A number of these cases came up against airlines, which claimed that they were powerless to hire flight attendants who were older or male in the face of a flying public that expected beautiful young female stewardesses.)
 These arguments have failed in court.

 Title VII also prohibits pregnancy discrimination.
 Like the prohibition on gender discrimination, this bans employers from making assumptions about women who are pregnant.
 For example, an employer may not assume that a pregnant employee will not be interested in promotion, will not return to work after having a child, or will only work part-time after having a child.

 Pregnancy can affect a woman’s ability to work, however, and employers don’t have to ignore this fact.
-Instead, employers must treat a woman who is temporarily unable to work due to pregnancy just as it treats employees who are temporarily unable to work for other reasons.
-An employer can’t single out pregnancy for harsher treatment (for example, by restricting their ability to use sick leave or requiring only pregnant employees to get doctor’s notes every time they must miss work).
+Instead, employers must treat a woman who is temporarily unable to work due to pregnancy the same as it treats employees who are temporarily unable to work for other reasons.
+An employer can’t single out pregnant women for harsher treatment (for example, by restricting their ability to use sick leave or requiring only pregnant employees to get doctor’s notes every time they must miss work).
 For more information, see The Pregnancy Discrimination Act.